sencorp/solidity-testrpc-web3/README.md

-# How to develop a web app on Ethereum with Solidity, TestRPC and Web3.js.
+# How to develop web apps on Ethereum with Solidity, TestRPC and Web3.js.

 > Short video tutorial about developing web apps on Ethereum with TestRPC and Web3.js